• go back to previous page

 As part of Taiwan’s COVID-19 pandemic response, the government implemented border restrictions on Chinese citizens entering Taiwan.
 These measures have since been relaxed to address humanitarian concerns, industrial needs and education rights, allowing Chinese citizens to come to Taiwan for family visits, to comply with contractual business obligations as part of internal personnel transfers within multinational enterprises, and to attend academic exchange or degree programs in Taiwan.
 Moving forward, the government will continue to review and adjust its policies in accordance with the latest international, regional and cross-strait developments.

-The government will consider the development of the cross-strait situation in accordance with the principles and directions of President Tsai’s cross-strait policy.
-It will listen to voices from all sectors of society, strengthen management mechanisms for cross-strait exchanges, improve democracy and security defense mechanisms and coordinate with the relevant authorities to conduct amendments of laws and regulations when necessary.
+The government will consider the development of the cross-strait situation in accordance with the principles and directions of President Lai’s cross-strait policy.
+It will listen to voices from all sectors of society, strengthen management mechanisms for cross-strait exchanges, improve democracy and defense mechanisms and coordinate with the relevant authorities to conduct amendments of laws and regulations when necessary.
 This is intended to promote positive cross-strait interactions and maintain normal and orderly exchanges between the two sides.

 Consistent Approach